 5) build relationships of trust and cooperation with local fire officials, neighbors and community organizations

-6) provide resources (on-site at PPI and online) for promoting learning about fire ecology, fire-fighting and land management
+6) provide resources (on-site at PPI and online — in progress) for promoting learning about fire ecology, fire-fighting and land management

-7) recognize that working mindfully on fire-ecology projects is one way to take personal responsibility for the historical damage done to land in the United States.
+7) recognize that working mindfully on fire-ecology projects is one way to take personal responsibility for the historical damage done to land and people in the United States.

 Learning about fire and land management has become a primary focus at Padmasambhava Peace Institute for the last few years.
 We started clearing brush in order to protect the property better in the face of huge wildfires, but gradually realized that ‘fighting fire’ is just one part of the picture.